mikebrady/shairport-sync-for-openwrt/README.md

 This script is for installing Shairport Sync 2.1.
 Changes from the initial version are intended to use the name shairport-sync in place of "airplay" or "shairport":
 *The application program itself is now called shairport-sync rather than shairport.
-*Filenames have changed from "airplay" to "shairport-sync" in /etc/init.d/ and /etc/config/ *Stanzas in the config script at /etc/config/shairport-sync/ are no longer titled "airplay" – they are titled "shairport-sync" instead.
+*Filenames have changed from "airplay" to "shairport-sync" in /etc/init.d/ and /etc/config/ *Stanzas in the config script at /etc/config/shairport-sync/ are no longer titled "airplay" √ê they are titled "shairport-sync" instead.

 Shairport Sync itself has new features.
 For more information, please refer to the README.md at https://github.com/mikebrady/shairport-sync.